-Best AI PR Agencies for Fintech Companies in 2026
+Best AI PR Agencies for Fintech in 2026: Ranked by Placements, Not Promises

 Key Takeaways

-- 94% of B2B buyers use AI tools during vendor research, per Forrester 2026 — fintech brands absent from AI-generated answers are invisible at the decision moment
+- 94% of B2B buyers use AI tools during vendor research, per Forrester's State of Business Buying 2026 — fintech brands absent from AI-generated answers are invisible at the decision moment

-- Fintech PR requires agencies with financial media relationships, not just general tech media — regulators read different publications than VCs do
+- Fintech PR requires agencies with financial media relationships — regulators read American Banker and Bloomberg, not TechCrunch

 - AI-visible PR means placement in publications AI engines index and cite, not just high-traffic outlets